Merlon SQLXPress Delivers New Security Protection for NonStop SQL

 Audit data is also useful for troubleshooting and problem determination.
 To facilitate the exchange of helpful diagnostic information to other departments, like operations, the Security Administrator can grant audit report access to other users on an individual, audited basis.

 Every HPE NonStop server is delivered with XYGATE Merged Audit (XMA) software.
-Additionally, XYPRO has developed an audit plugin which integrates the collection of SQLXPress audit data directly into the XMA database.
+Additionally, XYPRO has developed an audit plugin that integrates the collection of SQLXPress audit data directly into the XMA database.
 This enables sophisticated audit reporting and alerting capabilities for all NonStop SQL activity, along with the ability to deliver this audit data to your enterprise SIEM devices.

 Figure 1: Example audit details for a user action